 - Omnitron and it's Good Counterpart Omnitron-X both wield Component cards in their decks.
 If they take enough damage in a certain timeframe, they break and are destoryed.
 For Omnitron it takes 7 damage in a single round (a round is one go around the table) while for Omnitron-X he must take 5 damage in a single turn (the start of a turn to the end of a turn).

 - The Last of Us has melee weapons that break after a certain number of hits.
-At least here though it's Justified as most of the things your using as weapons are made of wood or rusting metal.
+At least here though it's justified as most of the things that are used as weapons are made of wood or rusting metal.
 Joel doesn't go easy on them.
 Averted however when playing as Ellie, who carries an unbreakable switchblade.

 - Fire Emblem has had this trope since the beginning, and broken weapons usually cannot be repaired.
 This is the case for every unit, even ones without physical weapons (such as healers and mages).
 Even the legendary weapons have limited durability (except in certain cases like the Falchion in the original and Awakening and the Ragnell in Path of Radiance).
 Certain games have repairable weapons (that when broken gain a statset and a name of "Broken Sword"), but most of the time if a weapon breaks it's gone.
 One interesting piece is that weapons have always had a fixed number of uses (A "Steel Sword" will always break after exactly 35 hits), rather than random rolls or a a "durability" stats that goes down at an unknown rate, and that Fire Emblem generally has limited money, making money management another factor of the game's strategy.
 As a general rule, cheaper weapons and staves have more uses, and are still quite effective in the right hands, so it's strategic to have run-of-the-mill equipment as a back-up for fights\heals that don't need the good stuff.